 The word “milk” no longer has to mean something that came from an udder.
 These days, there are a wide variety of plant-based milk alternatives to choose from.
 Whether you're going vegan or just want to sample some of the intruiging options, here are four healthy milk alternatives to try:

 1. Hemp Milk

 Hemp Milk comes from ground hemp seeds.
-Hemp seeds are high in protein as well as omega-3 and omega-6 unsaturated fats.
-This makes hemp milk have a slightly higher nutrition level than other plant-based milks.
+Hemp seeds are high in protein, as well as omega-3 and omega-6 unsaturated fats.
+This makes hemp milk a little more nutritious than other plant-based milks.
 (Although hemp is related to the Cannabis Sativa plant, it does not contain the psychoactive component that cannabis is known for.)

 While hemp milk is essentially free of carbs, there are some brands that will add sweeteners, therefore increasing the carb content.
 Most sugars will be listed on the product label as brown rice syrup, evaporated cane juice, or cane sugar.

 One 8-ounce glass of hemp milk contains the following1:

 - Fat: 5 grams